 We're in the midst of several updates to our administrative infrastructure, with this newsletter the first to go out from the new system, hopefully finding its way to your inbox (and not your spam folder).
 This change is the first of several from what will become a more flexible and efficient system for communication.
 Please contact us if you notice any problems along the way.

 Our May webinar, featuring Thorsten Wagner of the Max Planck Institute of Molecular Physiology is now online.
 Visit the SBGrid YouTube channel to learn about "Fast, accurate and easy particle picking with crYOLO."
 Next up we'll here from Colin Palmer from the Science & Technology Facilities Council on Model Building and Validation in CCP-EM.
 Mark your calendar and join us on July 23.
-[Read the full story.
+[Details here].

 This month's software push includes two new applications - emClarity and MoRDa - and 19 updates: BioXTAS RAW, Clustal Omega, crYOLO, CrystFEL, CCP-EM, DIALS, DENSS, DSSR, EMAN2, Ilastik, MotionCor2, Phenix1, T-Coffee, PyEM, RELION, ScÅtter, Situs, TomoAlign, and XDSME.
 See Software Changes below for complete details.